 Figure 10.
-Channel evolution around the Beaucens weir. (a) is the experimental evolution estimated through the difference between the 2016 and the 2019 topography; (b) is the evolution estimated with the MPM sediment transport equation and the Ferguson friction law and (c) is the simulated evolution with the Recking sediment transport formula and the Ferguson friction law.
+Bed elevation changes around the Beaucens weir. (a) Experimental bed elevation change estimated through the difference between the 2016 and the 2019 topography; (b) bed elevation change estimated with the MPM sediment transport equation and the Ferguson friction law; and (c) simulated bed elevation change with the Recking sediment transport equation and the Ferguson friction law.

-5.2 Longitudinal profiles and cross-section comparison
+5.2 Longitudinal profile and cross-section comparison

-Further quantitative investigations were done by comparing longitudinal profiles for both sediment transport formulas and friction laws.
-For the MPM formula, longitudinal profiles comparison confirms that the Strickler friction law tends to overestimate bedload depositions within the LDG (Fig. 11).
-The same conclusions can be drawn with the Recking formula and Strickler friction law (Fig. 12).
-It seems thus that the Ferguson law is the one providing the most realistic results for both bedload formulas, which is coherent with the visual interpretation made in section 5.1.
+Further quantitative investigations were done by comparing longitudinal profiles for both sediment transport equations and friction laws.
+For the MPM equation, longitudinal profile comparison confirms that the Strickler friction law tends to overestimate bedload deposition within the LDG (Fig. 11).
+The same conclusions can be drawn with the Recking equation and Strickler friction law (Fig. 12).
+It seems thus that the Ferguson friction law is the one providing the most realistic results for both bedload equations, which is coherent with the visual interpretation made in Sect.
+5.1.

-The longitudinal profiles comparison for both bedload transport formulas with the Ferguson friction law (Fig. 13) shows that MPM formula tends to overestimate sediment depositions within the first half of the LDG (950-1400 m) compared to the Recking formula.
-However, the sediment deposition front progression seems to be more accurately simulated with the MPM formula.
-Visually speaking, the simulated long profile with the Recking formula seems to be closer to the observed evolution.
-This is confirmed by the score of this simulation (BSS = -0.01) calculated over the long profile, whereas the MPM formula has a score of -0.3.
+The longitudinal profile comparison for both bedload transport equations with the Ferguson friction law (Fig. 13) shows that MPM equation tends to overestimate sediment deposition within the first half of the LDG (950-1400 m) compared to the Recking equation.
+However, the sediment deposition front progression seems to be more accurately simulated with the MPM equation.
+Visually speaking, the simulated long profile with the Recking equation seems to be closer to the observed bed elevation changes.
+This is confirmed by the score of this simulation (BSS = -0.01) calculated over the long profile, whereas the MPM equation has a score of -0.3.
 As we can see, both simulations seem to perform poorly according to the BSS criteria only.
 This questions the relevance of this criteria for complex morphologies such as the braided LDG reach as the hydromorphological model cannot simulate exactly where a channel or a bar will be.